Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions

 Wide-spread applications of submodular functions have recently inspired the question of whether and how such functions can be learned from random examples (of an unknown submodular function).
-The question was first formally considered by Balcan and Harvey \cite{BalcanHarvey:12full} who motivate it by learning of valuations functions.
-Reconstruction of such functions up to some multiplicative factor from value queries (which allow the learner to ask for the value of the function at any point) was also considered by Goemans \etal \cite{GHIM09}.
+The question was first formally considered by \citet{BalcanHarvey:12full} who motivate it by learning of valuation functions.
+Reconstruction of such functions up to some multiplicative factor from value queries (which allow the learner to ask for the value of the function at any point) was also considered by \citet{GoemansHIM09}.
 In this work we consider the setting in which the learner gets random and uniform examples of an unknown function $f$ and its goal is to find a hypothesis function $h$ that $\eps$-approximates the unknown function for a given $\eps > 0$.
 The measure of the approximation error we use is the standard absolute error or $\ell_1$-distance, which equals $\E_{x\sim D}[|f(x)-h(x)|]$.
 While other measures of error, such as $\ell_2$, are often studied in machine learning, there is a large number of scenarios where the expected absolute error is used.
-For example, if the unknown function is Boolean then learning with $\ell_1$ error is equivalent to learning with Boolean disagreement error \cite{KalaiKMS:08}.
-Applications of learning algorithms for submodular functions to differentially-private data release require $\ell_1$ error \cite{GuptaHRU:11,CheraghchiKKL:12,FeldmanKothari:13} as does learning of probabilistic concepts (which are concepts expressing the probability of an event) \cite{KearnsSchapire:94}.
+For example, if the unknown function is Boolean then learning with $\ell_1$ error is equivalent to learning with Boolean disagreement error \citep{KalaiKMS:08}.
+In fact, it is known that the complexity of agnostic learning over product distributions in the statistical query model is characterized by how well the Boolean functions can be approximated in $\ell_1$ by low-degree polynomials \citep{DachmanFTWW:15}.
+Applications of learning algorithms for submodular functions to differentially-private data release require $\ell_1$ error \citep{GuptaHRU:11,CheraghchiKKL:12,FeldmanKothari:14} as does learning of probabilistic concepts (which are concepts expressing the probability of an event) \citep{KearnsSchapire:94}.

 Motivated by applications to learning, prior works have also studied a number of natural questions on approximation of submodular and related classes of functions by concisely represented functions.
-For example, linear functions \cite{BalcanHarvey:12full}, low-degree polynomials \cite{CheraghchiKKL:12}, DNF formulas \cite{RaskhodnikovaYaroslavtsev:13}, decision trees \cite{FeldmanKV:13} and functions of few variables (referred to as {\em juntas}) \cite{FeldmanKV:13,BlaisOSY:13manu,FeldmanV:13}.
+For example, linear functions \citep{BalcanHarvey:12full}, low-degree polynomials \citep{CheraghchiKKL:12,FeldmanVondrak:15}, DNF formulas \citep{RaskhodnikovaYaroslavtsev:13}, decision trees \citep{FeldmanKV:13} and functions of few variables (referred to as {\em juntas}) \citep{FeldmanKV:13,BlaisOSY:13manu,FeldmanVondrak:15,FeldmanVondrak:16}.
 We survey the prior work in more detail in Section~\ref{sec:prior-work}.

-\subsection{Our Results}
+\subsection{Our results}